How AI-Powered Talent Intelligence Is Redefining the 2021 Recruitment Landscape

 The pandemic has forced enterprises to reevaluate their talent acquisition and recruiting strategies for 2021.

 And this is not restricted to just the IT industry.
-Across automobile, manufacturing, logistics, aerospace, and other industries, the talent landscape has undergone a massive shift as a result of the giant technology leaps.
+Across the automobile, manufacturing, logistics, aerospace, and other industries, the talent landscape has undergone a massive shift as a result of the giant technology leaps.

-However, when it comes to recruitment, we foresee major challenges for 2021
+However, when it comes to recruitment, we foresee major challenges for 2021.

-Recruitment Challenges For 2021
+Uncovering Recruitment Challenges For 2021 with AI-Powered Talent Intelligence

 The Rise of Remote Work & the Gig Economy